John R. Jewitt: Rescue and return journey

-When Jewitt got on board the Lydia he looked very wild, painted red and black, wrapped in a bear skin and with green leaves through his topknot.
+When Jewitt got on board the Lydia he looked wild, painted red and black, wrapped in a bear skin and with green leaves through his topknot.
 Nonetheless, the captain welcomed him as a Christian and asked his advice about what to do with Maquinna.
 When he heard what exactly had happened to the Boston, he was inclined to execute him, but Jewitt persuaded him of the impolicy of this, because it would lead to further attacks on other ships visiting.
 Jewitt negotiated for the return of what property remained of the Boston: its cannons, anchors, and remnants of its cargo, and especially the ship's papers, which he had secured in a chest all those years ago.
 Once these were on board the Lydia, Maquinna was released, and the brig immediately weighed anchor and left Nootka Sound.

 Jewitt was not able to return home quickly.
 The Lydia traded along the Pacific coast for four months, eventually going to the Columbia River to obtain timber for spars.
 They discovered that they had just missed the cross-continental explorers Lewis and Clark by a fortnight.
 In late November, they returned to Nootka to trade for furs.
 Jewitt went on shore to meet Maquinna, and they met as old friends.
 Maquinna promised to raise Jewitt's son (then five months) as his own.